darkhoundz/KLCiS-JuanFi/README.md

 ====================== <br>

 1. To be able to use the KLCiS Voucher System, you must pay PHP 150.00/month for the usage fee.
 We have provided a Pay-out calculator for your reference: https://s2.klinternetservices.com/calculate
 2. You can request PAY-OUT once your balance reached PHP 100.00.
-Pay-out request is available once a week.
+Pay-out request is available every 5 days after the last pay-out.
-3. Funds will be disbursed within 24 hours.
+3. Funds will be disbursed immediately or within 24 hours.

 FOR OTHER SYSTEM AND INFORMATION, Please join our official Facebook Group: https://www.facebook.com/groups/klcis